1c3t3a/hough-transform-rs/README.md

 ## Usage

-By running the command `cargo run -- --help` you can get an overview of all the commands available:
+By running the command `cargo run -- --help` inside the repository folder you can get an overview of all the commands available:

 ```
 USAGE: